Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 When you run this version of the extension, by selecting it in FaceTime, you will see that it almost works, but that it doesn't quite.
 The technical difficulties image is shown in the camera, but in mirror image.

 We could make ourselves miserable by futzing with our extension code blindly and then rebooting endlessly to see the results, but we won't.
 Instead, let's attach the Xcode version of the lldb debugger to our extension while it is running in FaceTime and do some diagnosis.
 While FaceTime is using the extension, get it's `pid` by opening `Terminal.app` and running `pgrep com.politepix.OffcutsCam.Extension` (replacing my organization ID with yours).
-Now, in Xcode, go to `Debug->Attach to Process by PID or Name...` and enter that PID and choose "root" as the account to debug with.
+Open Xcode and choose `Debug->Attach to Process by PID or Name...` and enter that PID, and choose "root" as the account to debug with.

 ___
 ![](/images/cmio/lldb.png)